Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Discussion

 In Fig.~\ref{fig:spindown_evolution}, we plot the spin evolution of BHs initialized with spins $a_* \in \{-0.9, -0.5, 0, 0.5, 0.9\}$.
 We assume optimistic accretion parameters, with continuous accretion at the rate of $f_\mathrm{Edd} \equiv \dot{M}_0 / \dot{M}_{\rm Edd} =3\times10^{-3}$ (near the boundary between geometrically thin and thick disks) for 1\,Gyr.
 This Eddington ratio is near the approximate boundary above which a hot accretion flow is expected to transition to a thin disk \citep{Yuan2014}.
 Under the assumed conditions, we find cosmologically significant spindown, with the $a_*=0.9$ model reaching $a_*\sim 0.4$ at the end of the time period.
 This spindown is likely to be most relevant for BHs at the centers of massive elliptical galaxies, which are thought to steadily accrete at low Eddington rates as they impart ``maintenance mode'' feedback onto their hosts \citep[e.g.,][]{Best2006,Kormendy2013}.

 A number of studies consider the cosmic spin evolution of massive BHs based on models in which corotating accretion flows always spin a BH up \citep[e.g.,][]{King2008,Barausse2012,Volonteri2013,Izquierdo-Villalba2020}.
 We speculate that reversing this assumption for thick disks may significantly reduce the spins of supermassive BHs in the most massive galaxies, as well as super-Eddington accretors.
 This may help models reproduce the observed population of billion solar mass quasars at $z\sim 6-7$ \citep[e.g.,][]{Shapiro2005,Volonteri2005,Zubovas2019}.
+As a reminder, our results pertain specifically to hot accretion flows in the MAD state.
+The spin-down effects we describe will be much less severe in the opposite SANE case.
+The results described in \citet{Gammie2004} may be relevant in that limit.
 In future work, we plan to explore the spin evolution of super-Eddington disks in more detail.

 In the case of M87*, the current mass accretion rate is estimated to be $\dot{M}_0 \sim 10^{-3}M_\odot{\rm yr^{-1}}$ \citep{EHTVIII}, which corresponds to $f_{\rm Edd} \gtrsim 10^{-5}$.
 At this mass accretion rate, the BH spin will remain essentially unchanged even over a time as long as the age of the universe.
 However, it appears that in the past, M87* had a much more powerful jet, with power reaching perhaps $10^{45} {\rm erg\,s^{-1}}$ \citep{Owen2000,deGasperin2012}, which is $\sim 100$ times greater than the current jet power.
 If that power level had been maintained for a Gyr, then M87* would have experienced significant spindown.